 Rest your voice.

 Speaking in a whisper may seem like it could alleviate a hoarse voice — since it sounds softer to listeners than your typical tone — but it actually does the opposite.
-“Whispering requires more effort than using our voice at a regular volume,” Dr. O’Dell said.
+“Whispering requires more effort than using our voice at a regular volume,” says O’Dell.
 Attempting to speak in a lower tone of voice puts strain on the vocal folds, which in turn causes more injury.

 Drinking water throughout the day is a good idea, anyway, but it’s especially beneficial, when your voice is hoarse.
 Aim for eight 8-ounce glasses of water a day, to soothe and hydrate your throat.

 Speak from your diaphragm.

 If and when you do speak with a hoarse voice, use a steady current of air to do so.
 In practice, that means relaxing your neck muscles and breathing from your diaphragm.
 It’ll take some of the pressure off your vocal folds.